mwadman/CV/README.md

 pdflatex MichaelWadman_CV.tex
 ```

-If generating this for an application, remember to change (and uncomment) the `\phone` variable.
+If generating this for an application submission, remember to change (and uncomment) the `\phone` variable.